 As a result, it became an essay about contagion, sexual danger, syphilis and AIDS.
 The connection, of course, is the vampire as a symbol of disease and plague transmitted through blood.

 In class, we’ve looked at how the vampire has changed over time from aristocratic monster, ravaging the countryside whilst feeding on the blood of peasants (Stoker’s vampire was based on Vlad Dracul whilst Joseph Sheridan Le Fanu’s lesbian vampire, Carmilla, has leanings towards Countess Bathory) to sparkly, teenage, lovesick puppy.
-We also watched Jim Jarmusch’s strangely mesmerising Only Lovers Left Alive, where the good stuff (blood that can only be obtained through dealers that work in hospitals) appears to be a narcotic substance in an unspecified dystopian future where human blood is contaminated with an undisclosed disease.
-The vampires refer to humans as zombies.
+We also watched Jim Jarmusch’s strangely mesmerising Only Lovers Left Alive.
+The ‘good stuff’ (blood that can only be obtained through dealers that work in hospitals) appears to be a narcotic substance in an unspecified dystopian future where human blood is contaminated with an undisclosed disease and the vampires refer to humans as zombies.

 This means, of course, that I can see very well where my own little vampire romance novel sits on the timeline and there’s definitely no hint of a glisten, a twinkle or even a shimmer.
 Nathan Blackwood has a job, a social conscience and a coffin full of secrets.
 Whilst I’ve taken a more traditional view of the vampire, the aversion to sunlight, the need for blood etc, I have introduced some contemporary elements.
 Incidentally, both Carmilla and Dracula could tolerate daylight, but their powers were diminished, so perhaps we shouldn’t consider this a traditional a trait after all.